Contact Dr Phil St John Renshaw

 Phil delivers a regular Masterclass for PhD students on the impact of your philosophical perspective on your research.
 He delivers this at other universities as well as annually at the BAM (British Academy of Management) Conference Doctoral Symposium.

-Alongside his co-author Jenny Robinson (Coaching On the Go), Phil is an interviewer for a series of podcasts for Cranfield alumni called Leadership On the Go due for launch January 2020.
+Alongside his co-author Jenny Robinson (Coaching On the Go), Phil is an interviewer for a series of podcasts for Cranfield alumni called Leadership On the Go launched January 2020.

 A wide range of clients providing facilitation, leadership development and coaching/coach training over the years including Novartis, Veolia, Capgemini, PwC, National Trust, NHS, UnLtd and more.